 Welcome To Obvious

-Obvious is a clean architecture framework.
+Obvious is a clean architecture.
 The goal is to make it easy to write software using TDD and to expose the intent of the software just by looking at the file structure.
 By using Obvious you also gain the benefit of having a system that treats the external data sources and delivery mechanisms as implementation details that can be easily replaced as needed.

 - Obvious Functionality